Vehicle registration plates of Malaysia: Pre-1980s

-Historically, number plate formats for Sabah, then known as North Borneo prior to the formation of the Malaysian federation in 1963, were similarly revised multiple instances.
+Historically, number plate formats for Sabah, then known as North Borneo prior to the formation of the Malaysian federation in 1963, were similarly revised in multiple instances.
 During Chartered Company rule North Borneo number plates followed a similar format to that of Malaya, but were defined by its own set of regional prefixes based on capitals of the state's then current divisions.
 However, the old algorithm was quickly exhausted as only combinations such as d #### (d is the division) were possible.
-Following World War II and declaration of North Borneo as a British Crown Colony, an E was added into the registration number prefix, with new registration numbers issued as Ed ####.
+Following World War II and the declaration of North Borneo as a British Crown Colony, an E was added into the registration number prefix, with new registration numbers issued as Ed ####.

 After North Borneo's independence from British rule and entry into the Malaysian federation, the E prefix was replaced by an S suffix, altering the format to d #### S, likely as a response to avoid conflicts with the Singaporean E to EZ series used between 1972 and 1984; the S suffix was also added to avoid further conflicts with Peninsular Malaysian formats.
 The Jesselton (J) division prefix was dropped in favour of an A prefix representing the West Coast Division following Jesselton's renaming to Kota Kinabalu in 1967.

-Labuan, which was part of the Straits Settlements and had its own L series plates, fell under the jurisdiction of North Borneo and its vehicle plate reformatted after 1946 in line with the state's number plate formats (EL #### and L #### S).
+Labuan, which was part of the Straits Settlements and had its own L series plates, fell under the jurisdiction of North Borneo and its vehicle plate was reformatted after 1946 in line with the state's number plate formats (EL #### and L #### S).

 Despite their obsolescence, delisted Ed #### and d #### S numbers, including those using the J division prefix, may still be registered for new vehicles, as it does not conflict with current number plate formats in Malaysia.

 Post-1980s

 From the early 1980s, new Sabahan vehicle number plates were issued in the current Sdx #### S format.

-Following the format change, Labuan plates were issued with the SLx #### S format until a format similar to its original Straits Settlements format, Lx ####, was reinstated in the mid-1990s following Labuan's separation from the state in 1984 as an independent Federal Territory.
+Following the format change, Labuan plates were issued with the SLx #### S format until a format similar to its original Straits Settlements format, Lx ####, was reinstated in the mid-1990s, following Labuan's separation from the state in 1984 as an independent Federal Territory.

-In 2017, both Sandakan and Tawau Divisions already exhausted SS 9999 Y and ST 9999 Y respectively; then issued SSA 1 A and STA 1 A series on 20 October 2017 and 19 December 2017 respectively.
-Sandakan and Tawau are the second and third Divisions of Sabah those have completed two letter format.
-Next division to be exhaust the SD #### x format is Lahad Datu, which currently being issued SD #### Y.
+In 2017, both the Sandakan and Tawau Divisions exhausted SS 9999 Y and ST 9999 Y respectively and replaced them with the SSA 1 A and STA 1 A series on 20 October 2017 and 19 December 2017, respectively.
+Sandakan and Tawau are the second and third Divisions of to have a completed two-letter format.

 In 2018, Kota Kinabalu and Sandakan retired the suffix format by changing to SY for Kota Kinabalu after SAC 9999 F and SM for Sandakan after SSA 9999 A. In 2019, SW for Tawau were issued after STA 9999 A officially retired on February 15, 2019.
+SP for Lahad Datu were issued after SD 9999 Y retired on June 21, 2026.